Troubleshooting Canceled Jobs in SAP BASIS

 - Action: Verify execute permissions on the

-). - Action: Verify read/write permissions on the source and target directories for the
+SFTP_GET_FILEscript itself (e.g.,chmod +x script.sh). - Action: Verify read/write permissions on the source and target directories for the

-user. - Rationale: A common cause of
+sidadmuser. - Rationale: A common cause of

 - Action: Verify execute permissions on the